-Attempting to juggle everything from school projects and essays to extracurricular sports and activities — not to mention maintaining a social life — is not an easy task.
+Balancing homework, essays and projects with after school activities and part-time jobs — not to mention social events — can be quite the challenge.
 But with Sylvan's study skills program in the Youngstown region, you can help your teen or pre teen prepare for an exciting yet challenging time in his or her life.
-Aimed at students in grades 4-12, our study skills program revolves around “higher order” thinking skills and strategies including academic planning, organization, active listening and resume preparation.
-After all, students with effective study skills are equipped to succeed not only in school and college but throughout the rest of their lives.
-Contact us today to discover how our knowledgeable tutors in the Youngstown region can help your child realize his or goals and take on increasing workloads with confidence.
+We've specifically designed our study skills program for students in grades 4-12, focusing on "higher order" thinking skills and strategies such as time management, academic planning and interview preparation.
+After all, equipping your child with effective study skills can translate into greater success in the classroom, in college and in future careers.
+Discover for yourself how our friendly tutors in the Youngstown region can help your child accomplish goals and realize his or her potential.

 The Right Preparation for the Best Results

 Achieving academic success is one thing, but there's more to succeeding at school than exams and assignments alone.
 This is why our study skills tutors in the Youngstown region take the bigger picture into account.
 Our program is devised to ensure your child is well prepared and properly equipped for the mounting workloads and expectations ahead.
 This involves teaching strategies for setting goals and equipping students with study tips that can be used over and over again.

 Our study skills program features such strategies and tactics as:

 - Time management competencies for efficiently managing schedules and coursework.

 - Strategic and academic planning in order to set and accomplish short-term and long-term projects and goals.

 - Organizational abilities for streamlining schoolwork, arranging a personal study area, setting personal expectations and using an academic planner.

 - Learning how to identify teacher expectations and use active listening.

 - Getting to grips with college admissions requirements, including the college admission essay.